jgreener64/phd_thesis/README.md

 - LaTeX style templates available?
 - Title
 - Get C-helix inactivation ref from Greg
+- Panjkovich thesis has some stuff about lack of conservation - see also Panjkovich2010
 - OA on GitHub
 - Add to Spiral